pranav1237/portfolio/FIREBASE_DOMAIN_FIX.md

 ### Step 2: Add Your Vercel Domain
 - Click **Add domain** button
-- Enter: `pranavportfolio-ok82sq9f2-pranav1237s-projects.vercel.app`
-- Click **Add**
+ - Enter the exact Vercel domain shown in your error alert (for example `pranavportfolio-9xtn2h6hs-pranav1237s-projects.vercel.app`) and click **Add**

 ### Step 3: Verify All Domains Are Present
 You should have these authorized domains:
 - ✅ `localhost`
 - ✅ `127.0.0.1`
 - ✅ `pranavportfolio-1b517.firebaseapp.com` (Firebase hosting domain - must be here)
  - ✅ `pranavportfolio-ok82sq9f2-pranav1237s-projects.vercel.app` (Your Vercel domain - ADD THIS NOW)
+ - ✅ `pranavportfolio-9xtn2h6hs-pranav1237s-projects.vercel.app` (Preview domain — add this if shown in your alert)
 - ✅ Any custom domains you use

 ### Step 4: Verify Sign-in Methods Are Enabled